 - Program H-3a: Continue the County's program of inspecting migrant farm labor housing to ensure compliance with state standards.
 Efforts will be made to seek compliance to avoid closure of such facilities.
-(Annually) - Program H-3b: Continue to contract with Fair Housing Napa Valley or another capable organization that will review housing discrimination complaints, attempt to facilitate equitable resolution of complaints and, where necessary, refer complainants to the appropriate County, State, or Federal authorities for further investigation and action.
-The County's contract with Fair Housing Napa Valley (FHNV) will call for increased public outreach about housing discrimination, including dissemination of informational brochures about available assistance, targeted to vulnerable populations, such as farmworkers.
-Napa County will amend the agreement with FHNV to call for regular and ongoing distribution of fair housing information, including increasing general public awareness of fair housing laws as well as publicizing availability of assistance for people who believe they are victims of unfair housing practices.
-The agreement will call for actions such as, but not limited to: public service announcements on radio, TV, and in newspapers; presentations and distribution of literature to key real estate organizations such as Realtors and residential property manager groups; presentations and distribution of literature to community groups associated with populations vulnerable to housing discrimination; and posting of notices publicizing fair housing resources in public locations likely to be visible to vulnerable populations.
-At a minimum, materials and announcements will be provided in English and Spanish.
-(Revise agreement with FHNV by July 1, 2015; outreach activities Ongoing)
+(Annually) - Program H-3b: Continue to contract with Greater Napa Fair Housing Center or another capable organization that will review housing discrimination complaints, attempt to facilitate equitable resolution of complaints and, where necessary, refer complainants to the appropriate County, State, or Federal authorities for further investigation and action.
+The County's contract with Greater Napa Fair Housing Center will call for increased public outreach about housing discrimination, including dissemination of informational brochures about available assistance, targeted to vulnerable populations, such as farmworkers.
+(Ongoing)

 - Program H-3c: Continue to contribute towards the annual operating costs of local emergency shelters and transitional housing where such funds are available and their use legally permissible.
 (Ongoing) - Program H-3d: To the extent permitted by law, continue to require a preference for local workers, including farmworker households, in affordable housing developments assisted with Affordable Housing Fund monies, with a goal of including farmworker households in at least 10 percent of the units assisted with Affordable Housing Fund money.
 The County will monitor the percentage of farmworker households occupying housing units assisted with Affordable Housing Fund money in conjunction with income eligibility monitoring for affordable housing units.
 (Ongoing) - Program H-3e: Facilitate public/private partnerships and, when appropriate and available, use Affordable Housing Fund monies to help prevent the loss of privately owned farmworker housing facilities serving six or more individuals when private owners are no longer able or willing to do so.
 The County will approach farmworker housing owners at the time it becomes aware of a potential closure of a private farmworker housing facility.
 The County's Division of Environmental Services monitors the status of private farmworker housing facilities serving six or more individuals on an annual basis and will evaluate the efficacy of the program in helping to preserve existing units, and propose modifications to the program if units are lost.
 (Ongoing) - Program H-3f: Continue to monitor the need for farm worker housing throughout the harvest season.
 (Ongoing) - Program H-3g: Work to identify a site and funding for a new farmworker family housing development and prioritize use of resources available to support new farmworker housing accordingly.
 (December 31, 2020) - Program H-3h: Conduct an analysis to identify sites within the unincorporated area where up to 12 units of onsite farmworker housing could be developed, which are near cities and in locations where schools, transit, services, and shopping are relatively easily accessible.
 The County will provide owners of identified properties with information about opportunities to build farmworker housing on their sites, including potential County assistance.
-(Conduct study and outreach to owners by January 31, 2016).

-Program H-3:: In soliciting developer requests for Affordable Housing Fund monies, encourage developers to propose projects that can address unmet needs for housing with supportive services for the disabled (including the developmentally disabled).
+(Conduct study and outreach to owners by January 31, 2016). - Program H-3: In soliciting developer requests for Affordable Housing Fund monies, encourage developers to propose projects that can address unmet needs for housing with supportive services for the disabled (including the developmentally disabled).
 (Ongoing)